 Q: What do you enjoy most about Copenhagen How would you rate the quality of life compared to your home country?

 A: I love the city’s vibe.
 There is an amazing mix of old and modern architecture, plenty of small cosy cafés, bikes everywhere and a unique culture in each neighbourhood.
-The quality of life in Denmark is higher but it doesn’t necessary mean it’s better to live here.
+The quality of life in Denmark is higher but it doesn’t necessarily mean it’s better to live here.

 Q: Any negatives?
 What do you miss most about home?